Beyond the Pixel: a Photometrically Calibrated HDR Dataset for Luminance and Color Prediction: Learning to predict photometric values

 \section{Learning to predict photometric values}

-Our main goal is to develop algorithms that can perform physically accurate lighting predictions from real-world photographs of scenes captured ``in the wild.''
-It is our hope that the proposed dataset helps the community make strides towards this goal.
-Here, we introduce new tasks that are enabled by our dataset, and analyze what conditions must be present for accurate light prediction.
+Our main goal is to develop algorithms that perform physically accurate lighting predictions from real-world photographs captured ``in the wild.''
+It is our hope that the proposed Laval Photometric Indoor HDR Dataset helps the community make strides towards this goal.
+Here, we introduce new tasks that are enabled by our dataset, and analyze the conditions necessary for accurate light prediction.